insights

 A dashboard for day-to-day tracking looks very different from one made for strategic insights.

-For example, when we worked with a supply chain team, we discovered through early research that what they really wanted wasn’t more data, it was fewer alerts.
+For example, when we worked with a supply chain team, we discovered through early research that they weren’t overwhelmed by problems, they were overwhelmed by alerts.
 So we redesigned around that goal, surfacing only exceptions and critical KPIs.

 UI/UX Clarity impact on time-to-decision